ne1s0n/coding_excercises/data/dibas_cell_db/readme.txt

 Data downloaded from: http://misztal.edu.pl/software/databases/dibas/ This are only five species of the 33 available.

-Original images were .tif, I changed format to .png using imagemagick.
+Original images were .tif, I changed format to .png using imagemagick and resized all image widths to 800 pixels.
 Also, I standardized file structure so that each zip file contains a folder.

 All credits go to the original poster: Krzysztof Paweł Misztal